harvard-lil/perma/developer.md

 1) `docker-compose down` to delete your existing containers.
 2) `docker volume rm perma_db3_data` to delete the database.
 3) `docker-compose up -d` to spin up new containers.
-4) `bash init.sh` to create a fresh database, pre-populated with test fixtures.
+4) `bash init_perma.sh` to create a fresh database, pre-populated with test fixtures.

 ### Run arbitrary commands